SilverButterflies/RulesOfConversation/README.md

 - **Stressed and unstressed syllables:** In english, each word has one syllable that is stressed, and the remaining syllables (if any) are unstressed.
 Knowing which syllable is stressed in each word is as important for saying the word correctly, as spelling is for writing the word correctly.
 The stressed syllable is drawled slightly (the amount often depends on accent).

 You can get a good practice of hearing this for yourself by listening to someone reading a book out loud.
 Then you can see how the written commas and periods correspond to changes in tone.

+## Arriving on time
+It might seem logical that if an agreement is made

+## When the cooperative principle is overtly violated (dealing with purposeful meanness)

+##

 ## Awkwardness
 I dont know what you have been told, but awkwardness isnt real.
 It is, in the most literal sense, a social construct.
 Do you remember anyone (other than yourself) being awkward?
 How often have you thought about it?
 No, and never.
 Because awkwardness is not real, it is simply an illusion.
 Do not fall for it.
 Do you think you are being awkward?
 No. You are not.
 Because awkwardness isnt real.
 Do you think someone else is being awkward?
 No they are not.
 Awkwardness isnt real.
 Just keep doing what you were doing, and stop worrying about "being awkward".
 Awkwardness isnt real.